10 Effects of Narcissistic Parents and How to Deal

 4. Release the anger

-When you know that a narcissist has raised you, you will likely have a lot of unreleased anger toward them, towards yourself.
-It is important to release this anger healthily before it consumes you.
+When you know that a narcissist has raised you, you will likely have a lot of unreleased anger toward them, toward yourself.
+It is essential to release this anger healthily before it consumes you.

 5. Learn to express yourself

-Another extremely important step in healing from a narcissistic parent is learning to express yourself.
+Another significant step in healing from a narcissistic parent is learning to express yourself.
 Being raised by a narcissist reduces your ability to express yourself clearly and healthily.

 6. Gain perspective

-Another important step in healing from a narcissistic parent is to step back, gain perspective and understand the course of action.
+One of the essential steps in healing from a narcissistic parent is to step back, gain perspective, and understand the course of action.

 7. Move on